Point of purchase (POP) display costs are determined by 3 Factors: Material, Size AND Quantity

 Well a die line is the line drawing of measurements or a TEMPLATE of a POP display.
 It shows all the dimensions, folds, and cuts of the display in a flattened form.
 Creating a proper die line is essential to estimating a display.

-Usually a display can be estimated based on previous displays, but when your display is designed to fit your product, there could be a difference in cost.
+Usually a display can be estimated based on previously produced displays, but when your display is designed to fit only your product, there could be a difference in cost.

 Sizing of your display is important as well.

 You’ll also need to know what the store specifications are.
-Many big box stores have them and don’t allow displays that don’t fit their specs.
+Many big box stores have limits to display sizes and don’t allow displays that don’t fit their specs.
 Just contact your store buyer or store merchandising department before creating a die line.

 Semi and Permanent Point of Purchase Displays